Welcome to the parish of Whaley Bridge

 The parish has two licensed Readers, Beryl Axcell and Mick Connell.
 They are allowed to preach and take non-sacramental services, including funerals.

-In 2013 the offices are filled by John Swift and Marion Lacey.
+From April 2018 the offices are filled by John Swift and Gill Thompson.

 Vera Roberts, Holy Trinity and Anne Winter, St James.